gstackio/gstack-bosh-environment/README.md

 Author and License
 ------------------

-Copyright © 2017-2018, Benjamin Gandon, Gstack SAS
+Copyright © 2017-2018, Benjamin Gandon, Gstack

 Like the rest of BOSH, the Gstack BOSH environment is released under the terms of the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).